-during periods of financial pressure.
+During this time, the SF YWCA continued to operate the building under the claim of title undertaken by its Board in 1921.
+Whether by design or failure of institutional memory, the YWCA came to be regarded as the owner of the property in fee simple, that is, with clear and unencumbered legal title.
+Over the years, the SF YWCA had sold off other real estate holdings during periods of financial pressure.
 YWCA Board minutes from September 26, 1965 detail the organization's concerns about fundraising and financial stability.
 Describing itself as "cash poor but asset rich with four buildings" in San Francisco, President Lois Markovich said it was "imperative that the organization evaluate the utilization of the buildings."
 Board leaders pointed to declining activities at the Western Addition YWCA "due to a number of circumstances," while one participant at the meeting argued that programs at the facility had not been given adequate time and support.
 The YWCA board focused on tensions between its identity as a property owner and manager and a service provider.
 101

 In 1996, the SF YWCA announced it was selling two properties, the Chinatown YWCA and the Western Addition YWCA.
 The Chinatown YWCA, which had long had a close relationship with the SF YWCA, had City funding and political support that led to the building being donated by the City to the nonprofit Chinese Historical Society of America.
-The building's status as a designated City landmark was viewed as an obstacle to its sale and the YWCA Board even considered de-listing so that the sale might go more smoothly.
-SF YWCA announced it would sell 1830 Sutter Street at an asking price of \$1.65 million, which was met with shock and dismay by Japantown residents and advocates.
-Desiring to keep the few Issei-generated buildings that remained after Redevelopment intact and in public service, an ad hoc coalition of community groups was called together by JCCCNC.
+102 The building's status as a designated City landmark was viewed as an obstacle to its sale and the YWCA Board even considered de-listing so that the sale might go more smoothly.
+103 SF YWCA announced it would sell 1830 Sutter Street at an asking price of \$1.65 million, which was met with shock and dismay by Japantown residents and advocates.
+Desiring to keep the few Issei-generated buildings that remained after Redevelopment intact and in public service, an ad hoc coalition of community groups was called together by the Japanese Cultural and Community Center of Northern California (JCCCNC).
 Nihonmachi Little Friends (NLF), the sole Japanese American program in the building, was particularly concerned because a survey of properties in Japantown had revealed no sites set up for preschool use or that NLF could afford to remodel.
 Eviction from 1830 Sutter Street would mean cutting their preschool program in half or moving to another neighborhood.
 104

 The ad hoc committee's initial response to the YWCA was to attempt to negotiate a lower sale price, and the committee made an offer to purchase at \$1.2 million.
-Receiving no response from the YWCA, the community group feared the YWCA was seeking maximum return and would likely sell the building to the highest bidder even if that price doomed the building to be torn down to make way for a lucrative investment.
-Hoping to find an organization that could purchase the building, inquiries were sent to African American organizations in the Western Addition.
-No nonprofit had the wherewithal to make the purchase at the asking price.
+Receiving no response from the YWCA, the community group feared the YWCA was seeking maximum return and would